 You need to be smart about how you do this.
 Recruiters must be led to the conclusion that no one could do the job as you can.
 This is a simple process.
 Mold your resume by choosing applicable responsibilities from the examples below.
 You will put yourself in the best position to be hired if you do this.
 Power words keep the recruiters’ attention for longer, which may be all you need.
 This isn’t hard, but many jobseekers fail at this.

 The trusted format to use for this section is the reverse chronological order format.
 List your employment duration, job title, company name, and a bullet list of job responsibilities.

 Ideally, you want to put in your work experience to resemble the job you’re aiming for.
 A targeted resume looks like this:

-- Include your business position titles in your Founder/Owner work history similar to what’s posted in the ad.
+- Include your business position titles in your owner's work history similar to what’s posted in the ad.